Dana-Ferguson/time_machine/README.md

 Port of Nodatime.
 It didn't start that way.
 I just wanted some TimeZone functionality -- but, I don't know how to stop.

-0) Porting classes over.
+1) Porting classes over.
 0) Getting rid of all the red squiggles.
 0) Implementing Unit Tests
-0) TSDB loading
+0) TSDB\CLDR loading
 0) Dartify classes (they are very dotnetified atm)
+0) Remove @internal's before 1.0 (do not consider an @internal annotated field as a public API)

-Current Step == 0 & 1
+Current Step == 1 & 2 & 3 & 4 (I'm an obelisk of focus... fear me)

-Text/Globalization are not yet ported.
-I want to look into Intl to see what it provides.
-Calendar support is limited to the basics right now, but the goal is to add them all.
-TimeZone/IO (&Cldr) are not yet ported, the tzdb source will not be in the same format.
 There is a C# project that converts the NodaTime db into deferrable pieces.
-The plan is to load from there.
-Seems kind of arbitrary given the size of this library itself, I'm going to look into a `deferred` strategy for the browser platform.
+I'm going to look into a `deferred` strategy for the browser platform - so we don't need to load the whole library at once (unsure if it matters -- tree shaking is the best).

+Thinking that JS/VM function splits will be VM by default, but with transformers for the JS version that swaps to compatible classes.